smirnovma/messenger-service/README.md

 # Messenger WebAPI
-In project is used Code First EF.
+In the project is used Code First EF.
 You must change "SqlConnection" in Web.config.